 Who directly affects your finances?

-Most investments offer little protection against risk.
+Most investments offer little protection against risk, especially when you’re talking about speculative investments.
 But insuring people who directly affect your finances is an ideal way to safeguard against the unpredictable.
 Whole life insurance policies can be taken out on anyone with which you have insurable interest, like your spouse, business partner, your children, or your parents.

 Because whole life insurance pays dividends and earns interest, the more policies you have, the more cash value you have.
 This cash value can be used for policy loans to pay for anything from real estate to business expenses, college tuition to family vacations.
 These loans are on your terms and not subject to creditor approval.
 Meanwhile, you continue to earn interest on your policy, making life insurance one of the few investments that offers perpetual growth, regardless of a withdrawal.